 Having trouble remembering which points you can transfer to what airlines?
 Bookmark our master guide to credit card transfer partners.

-Let’s look at American Express’s transfer partners, for an example.
-With 16 airlines and three hotel chains, there are plenty of options to put your Amex Membership Rewards points to use.
+Let’s look at American Express’s transfer partners, for example.
+With 19 airlines and three hotel chains, there are plenty of options to put your Amex Membership Rewards points to use.

 |Program||Type||Transfer Ratio||Transfer Time|